askui/askui/docs/versioned_docs/version-0.11.6/general/05-Integrations/reporting.md

 ### 3. Conclusion
 Although we covered only two ready-made Jest reporters in this article, reporters in Jest are fully configurable and customizable.
 To properly configure your pipeline, you maybe could wish to have a custom reporter that fits nicely into your pipeline.
 As AskUI provides a well-suited TypeScript Library, combining it with jest and proper reporters can become a huge benefit to scaffolding a robust automation.

-If you got any issues while following this tutorial, don't hesitate to ask our [Discord Community](https://bit.ly/3T2je6C)!
+If you got any issues while following this tutorial, don't hesitate to ask our [Outverse-Community](https://app.outverse.com/askui/community/home)!